genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 \

-With default settings, the application will report overlapping features (see option “Rule for filtering”).
+With default settings, the application will report overlapping features (see option "Rule for filtering").
 For example, you could isolate single nucleotide polymorphisms (SNPs) that overlap with SNPs from another file.
 For this, intersect two Genetic Variations files.
 But there are cases when you’d like to know which features don’t overlap with other ones.
-To get such outputs, use “Report non-overlapping features” filter.
+To get such outputs, use "Report non-overlapping features" filter.

 The application has also other possibilities.
 For example, by setting minimum overlapping fraction equal to 10 (default value), you can check whether a feature of interest has at least 10% of its length overlapping another feature.

-The “Rule for overlap strandedness” option allows you to ignore overlaps on the same strand or on the other strand.
+The "Rule for overlap strandedness" option allows you to ignore overlaps on the same strand or on the other strand.
 By default, overlapping features are reported without respect to the strandedness.